mxagar/flask_guide/flask_guide.md

 # which are composed by rows.
 db = SQLAlchemy(app)

+# Add on migration capabilities in order to run terminal commands
+Migrate(app,db)

 # Let's create our first model!
 # We inherit from db.Model class
 class Puppy(db.Model):